0x78654C/xTerminal/README.md

                          Example1: ui -cd <color> -- sets a predifined color from list to current directory path.

     -------------------- Password Manager -------------------
-    pwm       -- Useage of built in password manager to store local the application sensitive information encrypted using Rijndael AES 256 and Argon2 for password hash.
+    pwm       -- A simple password manager to store localy the authentification data encrypted for a application using Rijndael AES-256 and Argon2 for password hash.
                  Disclaimer: Use it at your OWN risk.
+                 Useage of password manager commands:
                      -h       : Display this message.
                      -createv : Create a new vault.
                      -delv    : Deletes an existing vault.
                      -listv   : Displays the current vaults.
                      -addapp  : Adds a new application to vault.
                      -dela    : Deletes an existing application in a vault.
-                     -update  : Updates account's password for an application in a vault.
+                     -updatea  : Updates account's password for an application in a vault.
-                     -lista   : Displays the existing applicaitons in a vault.
+                     -lista   : Displays the existing applications in a vault.

     ------------------------ Games --------------------------
     flappy    -- Play Flappy Birds in console!(Created by Phan Phu Hao https://github.com/haophancs/cs-flappybird-game)